V-Varga/TrichoCompare/README.md

 #present in common ancestor but lost in Fornicata
 #Mito OF
 python ../subfilter_Dollo_CHOICE.py Alanta_mito_3_OF_ALL__CountPivot__Dollo.txt Alanta_mito_3_OF_ALL__CountPivot.txt 28 31 0 1 MetaLCAnonFornicates
+#the above is an example usage of the script

 ```